- International Fees

 - Departmental approval needed

+Student must have prior experience with construction terminology and reading building drawings.
 Sessions will be conducted on-campus, with live, participatory broadcasts of classes – students may participate online remotely.
-Student should have prior experience with construction terminology and reading building drawings.
-Students registering for the pilot offering in Fall Term 2022 may be eligible for a 20% tuition fee subsidy.
-Course may also be eligible for WorkBC grant.
-Contact firstname.lastname@example.org for registration approval and more information PRIOR to registration.
-No class on Friday, Dec 9th.
+Student must have prior experience with construction terminology and reading building drawings.
+Contact email@example.com for more information.

 Upon successful completion of this course, the student will be able to: